hallettj/git-format-staged/README.md

 ### Install with NPM

-Requires Python version 3 or 2.7.
+Requires Python 3.8 or later.

 Install as a development dependency in a project that uses npm packages: